sector-f/prepend/README.md

 DIAGNOSTICS
 ===========

-The error message that is most likely to be displayed is "Writing to file FILE failed: CAUSE", with CAUSE being something like "Permission denied" or "Is a directory."
-These errors should be fairly self-explanatory.
+The error message that is most likely to be displayed during normal usage is "Writing to file *FILE* failed: CAUSE", with CAUSE being something like "Permission denied" or "Is a directory".
+These errors should be self-explanatory.

+Invalid usage will result in an error message detailing how the usage was incorrect.

 Other error messages may be displayed if I/O errors occur.

-EXIT VALUES
+EXIT STATUS
 ===========

 0